sukykaur/AzureNIST800-171/IaaSWAOverview.md

 ## Deployment architecture
 The following section details the deployment and implementation elements.

 **Bastion host**: The bastion host is the single point of entry that allows users to access the deployed resources in this environment.
 The bastion host provides a secure connection to deployed resources by only allowing remote traffic from public IP addresses on a safe list.
-To permit remote desktop (RDP) traffic, the source of the traffic needs to be defined in the Network Security Group (NSG).
+To permit remote desktop (RDP) traffic, the source of the traffic needs to be defined in the network security group.

 This solution creates a virtual machine as a domain-joined bastion host with the following configurations:
 -	[Antimalware extension](https://docs.microsoft.com/azure/security/azure-security-antimalware)